Juli Gaviraghi Mussoi

 CURRENT STUDENTS

-Amelia Worley - PhD Student
+Amelia Worley - PhD Candidate

-Amelia is a new PhD candidate at the University of Auckland interested in the role of sleep on brain function in zebra finches, with potential applications to both conservation biology and human neuroscience.
+Amelia is a new PhD candidate at the University of Auckland interested in the role of sleep on brain function in birds, with potential applications to both conservation biology and human neuroscience.
 Her research will use EEG recordings to explore the effects of disturbed sleep on neural activity, hormone levels, cognition, and responses across different brain regions.

 Kamya Patel - PhD Student